 5 Strategies to Bring You Together

-What do you do when Mom and Dad can’t agree on a discipline philosophy?
+What do you do when Mom and Dad disagree on a discipline philosophy?
 Dealing with difficult behavior from toddlers or teens can be challenging in any family, but when Mom and Dad are at different ends of the discipline spectrum, everyone loses.

 Fortunately, there are 5 simple strategies to bring you closer together in the discipline debate: